Herla: Synopsis of the Walter Map story

 Herla, a king of the Britons, meets with an unnamed dwarven king with a great, red beard and goat's hooves, who is mounted on a goat.
 They make a pact: if the latter attends Herla's wedding, Herla will reciprocate precisely one year later.

 On the day of Herla's marriage, the dwarf king attends with a vast host, bringing gifts and provisions.
 The dwarf king's followers attend to the wedding guests so efficiently that Herla's own preparations are left untouched.
 The otherworldly king then reminds Herla of his promise, and departs.

 A year later, the dwarf king sends for Herla, who summons his companions and selects gifts to take to the dwarf king's wedding.
 The party enters an opening in a high cliff, passes through darkness, and then enters a realm seemingly lit by lamps.

-After the wedding ceremony, which lasted for three days in the dwarf king's realm, is over, Herla prepares to depart.
-The dwarf gives him hunting animals and other gifts; in particular, he presents Herla with a small bloodhound, advising him that no man should dismount his horse before the dog leaps down.
+After the wedding ceremony, which lasted for three days in the dwarf king's realm, is over, Herla prepares to depart, and he and his men mount their horses.
+The dwarf gives him hunting animals and other gifts; in particular, he presents Herla with a small bloodhound, which jumps up onto the mounted king’s lap.
+The dwarf advises Herla that no man should dismount until the dog had first left his lap.

 After Herla and his band return to the human realm, they encounter an elderly shepherd, whom Herla asks for news of his queen.
 The old man, astonished, replies, "I can barely understand your speech, for I am a Saxon and you are a Briton."
 The elderly shepherd described a legend of a very ancient queen of the Britons bearing the name mentioned, the wife of King Herla, who had disappeared with a dwarf king into that very cliff and was never seen again.
 The shepherd also added that currently the Saxons had been in possession of the kingdom for the last two hundred years, and had driven out the native Britons.

 Herla, who thought he had been away for just three days, is so amazed he barely could stay in the saddle.
 Some of his men jump down from their horses, only to crumble quickly into dust.
 Herla warns his remaining companions not to dismount until the dog alights, but the dog, Map says wryly, has not yet alighted, and Herla and his host have become eternal wanderers.

 Map notes, however, that some say Herla's band plunged into the River Wye during the first year of the reign of King Henry II (the year 1154), and has never been seen since.